Guns of Fort Defiance

-Guns of Fort Defiance is a computer wargame published in 1982 by The Avalon Hill Game Company.
+Guns of Fort Defiance is an American computer wargame published in 1982 by The Avalon Hill Game Company.

 Gameplay

-Guns of Fort Defiance is a game in which the player is in command of a gun crew in the War of 1812.
+Guns of Fort Defiance is a game in which the player is in command of an American artillery gun crew in the War of 1812.

 Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Guns of Fort Defiance is an exciting addition to a game library because: 1) it offers a challenging game without tying the player up for long time periods; 2) it's easy to teach the mechanics to a beginner; and 3) the handicap system enables the game to grow with your own ability."